 Impressive and Refined

-Beefeater 24 London Gin is delicately influenced by the addition of grapefruit peel and green teas to the classic Beefeater recipe.
+Delicately influenced by the addition of grapefruit peel and Sencha & Chinese Green Teas to the classic Beefeater recipe.

 Ideal mixer: Classic tonic